subiabre/bloggit/README.md

 npm start
 ```

 You'll be presented with the link to see your blog alive and running.
+To host your blog online you can use GitLab pages or whatever thing that it can run a node app and be linked to your bloggit blog repo.
+I host [mine](http://imnotanerd.herokuapp.com) in Heroku.

 ### Syncing remote source and own blog
 To host your own blog from bloggit you'll have to manage two remotes: the source code from [this repository](https://github.com/subiabre/bloggit.git) and the source code at your own blog repo.